-Healthcare organizations are increasingly being tasked with securely handling the vast amount of electronic protected health information (ePHI) they obtain through multiple forms of technology.
+Healthcare organizations are increasingly being tasked with securely handling the vast amount of electronically protected health information (ePHI) they obtain through multiple forms of technology.
 To achieve this, many are turning to cloud computing to not only store and retrieve the data, but also procure unlimited backup space and reliable disaster recovery.

-In fact, a HIMSS Analytics Survey found that more than 83 percent of healthcare organizations are already using cloud services.
+In fact, a HIMSS Analytics survey found that more than 83 percent of healthcare organizations are already using cloud services.
 According to another report, approximately 35 percent of healthcare organizations house more than half their data or infrastructure in the cloud.
-For those that have yet to do so, some cite cost, while others report lack of staffing resources.
+For those that have yet to do so, some cite cost, while others report a lack of staffing resources.
 But, by far, health organizations are concerned with privacy and HIPAA compliance.

 A Simple Answer to a Complex Question

-For those organizations who have yet to employ cloud computing, the key question might be “Can HIPAA data be stored in the cloud?”
+For those organizations that have yet to employ cloud computing, the key question might be “Can HIPAA data be stored in the cloud?”
 The answer is yes.
 End of story.
 No need to read on.

 Of course, it’s not as easy as that.
 Take, for example, covered entities.
 In this case, we’re referring to healthcare providers and payers that create, receive, or transmit PHI.
 When utilizing cloud computing, these organizations must take certain precautions to verify they’re compliant with the Security Rule of HIPAA and its administrative, physical, and technical safeguards.
 Is it worth the effort to even both with cloud storage?

 Again, the answer is yes.
-These organizations enjoy a host of benefits by utilizing cloud computing, including reduced storage and operating costs, enhanced scalability and flexibility and remote file sharing.
+These organizations enjoy a host of benefits by utilizing cloud computing, including reduced storage and operating costs, enhanced scalability and flexibility, and remote file sharing.